 c.
 We might adjust some things to make sure the child is healthy (and has no genetic abnormalities).

 a.
-I would take the test, so that I would be better prepared for the future, and could make sure my family was taken care of.
+I would take the test, so that I would be better prepared for the future.

 b.
 I would not want to know.